willyg302/Parrot/README.md

 Parrot defines a set of known users as a Python dictionary called `USER_DICT` in `parrot_settings.py`.
 The key is the username, and the value is a salted sha256 of the corresponding password.
 There are a few users defined already but they probably won't be of much use to you, so delete them all.

 You can create a new user by simply adding them to the dictionary.
-To get the password, run `python pass_gen.py` and enter a password at the prompt.
+To get the password, run `strap run pass_gen` and enter a password at the prompt.
 The program will spit out the salted pass that you can then put into `USER_DICT`.

 Usage
 -----